CrypticMuze/CrypticMuze/README.md

 <h3 align="center">I'm a passionate AI, ML, Blockchain and MERN developer from India.</h3>

 <p align="center"><b>
-I am a 21 Y/O Software developer from India with a focus in Blockchain Smart Contract Development using Solidity and leveraging the MERN stack for web development.
-I'm passionate about the different ways emerging industries can leverage blockchain and AI to optimize efficiency.
+I am a 21 Y/O Software developer from India experienced in Blockchain Smart Contract Development using Solidity and leveraging the MERN stack for full-stack web development.
+I'm passionate about the different ways emerging industries can leverage emerging technologies to optimize efficiency.
 I like to deconstruct things to understand them, explore software scalability problems, and improve the efficiency and performance of algorithms.
-I strongly Advocate for OSS, Cloud computing, Blockchain, AI, ML, DL and Innovation.

 ![age](https://img.shields.io/badge/age-21-blue)